IRS data retrieval tool helps you complete FAFSA

 Did you know that the U.S. Department of Education is making it easier than ever to fill out the Free Application for Federal Student Aid, or FAFSA?

-Point Park’s priority deadline for filing the FAFSA is March 15 for all students – full-time traditional undergraduates, transfer students, graduate students and part-time and accelerated students – to be considered for need-based financial aid for fall 2015.
+Point Park’s priority deadline for filing the FAFSA is March 15 for all students – full-time traditional undergraduates, transfer students, graduate students and part-time students – to be considered for need-based financial aid for fall 2015.

 The federal government has introduced a tool to transfer IRS return information directly into your FAFSA if you already completed a federal tax return.
 Or you can use it later to update your FAFSA to reflect final tax return information for both students and parents.

 The government’s FAFSA office is recommending families use the IRS data retrieval tool for a number of reasons, including:

 - It’s the easiest way to provide tax data.

 - It’s the best way of ensuring that your FAFSA has accurate tax information.

 - You won’t need to provide a copy of tax returns to the University.

 If you don’t use the IRS data retrieval tool, and Point Park requests a copy of your family’s tax return(s), you will be required to obtain an official tax transcript from the IRS.